Nexenta/edge-dev/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/nexenta/nedge.svg)](https://hub.docker.com/r/nexenta/nedge)

 # NexentaEdge DevOps Edition
-NexentaEdge DevOps Edition is a purpose built and packaged software stack for providing a scale-out storage infrastructure for containerized applications.
+NexentaEdge DevOps Edition is a purpose built and packaged software stack to enable scale-out storage infrastructure for containerized applications.
 It is designed to make it easy to integrate an enterprise class storage system with existing networking and compute services as a solution.

-NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as fully compatbile S3/SWIFT object access for containerized applications running on the same servers.
-Additionally data can be accessed as native block devices (NBD), iSCSI (with HA), NFS shares (with HA).
-All storage services are managed through standard Docker tools, for greater agility and scalability.
+NexentaEdge DevOps Edition nodes are deployed as containers on physical or virtual hosts, pooling all their storage capacity and presenting it as fully compatbile S3/SWIFT object access for containerized applications running on the same or dedicated servers.
+Additionally data can be accessed as native block devices (NBD), iSCSI (with optional HA), NFS shares (with optional HA) and as High-Performance NOSQL interface.
+Storage services are managed through standard Docker tools, for greater agility and scalability.

+NexentaEdge designed with High-Performance in mind and provides best in class throughput and latency characteristics.
+In some cases up to 10x better results.

+NexentaEdge is ideal solution if you want to consolidate multiple data protocol access into one with globally enabled deduplication across all the high-level protocols: S3, SWIFT, NFS, iSCSI, NBD and NOSQL.

 # NexentaEdge Extended S3-compatible API